jeffThompson/DigitalFabrication/Week08-ExtrudeRevolveLoft/README.md

 - - -

 ### OVERVIEW
 To get familiar with creating three-dimensional objects in Fusion 360, we'll start by making vase forms.
 You should design three vases: one using the `extrude` command, one using `revolve`, and one with `loft`.
 Then use the `shell` command to make them hollow.
 These basic modeling ideas will be used throughout the semester to create more complex projects.
+Think about what these three commands do well (and don't) and how you can use them to create interesting three-dimensional forms.
+You can also draw on the historical examples we found in class for inspiration.
+The goal should be three visually interesting vase forms (and for you to get more comfortable with Fusion 360).

 > See the `Images` folder here for screenshots showing each process, or [view the sample project right in Fusion 360](https://a360.co/3kJwMZR)!
 If you've used Fusion or done 3D modeling before, please only use the tools we looked at in class – be creative within those limitations!

-Be as creative as possible!
-Think about what these three commands do well (and don't) and how you can use them to create interesting three-dimensional forms.
-You can also draw on the historical examples we found in class for inspiration.

 When finished, take a screenshot of your three vase forms and upload to Canvas.
 In class next week, we'll look at how to export a `stl` file from Fusion and how to prep it for the 3D printer.